 This course provides students with strategies to develop influential humane education programming of their choice.
 This includes the setting within which they work or plan to work, the audience the program is for, and the topic(s) covered.
 Readings and videos will cover concrete program development guidance, and will guide students through the process of developing their own humane education programming.
 The thrust of this course is teamwork with your cohort and instructor in creating your personalized programming.
 Much focus will be placed on peer mentoring in your program design, piloting parts of your program, and revising based on your results, and mentoring from your instructor.
 This course centers on development of humane education programming that will help prepare students for situating humane education in their career path.
 The product from this course will form the basis of your Capstone Presentation and will be a program and curriculum ready for implementation in your chosen setting.

 You’ll finalize your certificate with the production of an action plan for participating in the development of kind communities within your home or work setting.
-On Day 1, you’ll join your cohort and instructors at the University of Denver to present your capstone project to a panel of experts.
-The second day will be filled with learning about the variety of experiential learning strategies and opportunities available along Colorado’s Front Range, from Erie to Larkspur.
+You will join your cohort and instructors over Zoom to present your capstone project, receive feedback from instructors and peers, and hear from guest speakers and alumni of the program.

 Sarah Bexell, Faculty, Director of Humane Education Learn More